doc4d/docs/docs/ViewPro/method-list.md

 The *rangeName* parameter specifies an existing named cell range.

-In the optional *scope* parameter, you can designate a specific spreadsheet where *rangeName* is defined.
+In the optional *sheet* parameter, you can designate a specific spreadsheet where *rangeName* is defined.
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet or the entire workbook with the following constants:

 *	`vk current sheet`
 *	`vk workbook`